-Stress fractures were first reported in military personnel as "march foot" in the mid 19th century.
-It was seen in military recruits and was diagnosed by foot pain and swelling.
+Stress fractures were first reported in military personnel as "march foot" in the mid-19th century.
+It was seen in military recruits and was diagnosed with foot pain and swelling.
 Stress or fatigue fractures occur in normal bone when it is subjected to abnormal forces like military training.
-Julius Wolff (1836-1902), was a German surgeon who proposed bones will remodel and adapt to the loads being placed on it.
+Julius Wolff (1836-1902) was a German surgeon who proposed bones will remodel and adapt to the loads being placed on them.
 A stress fracture occurs when the adaptive ability of the bone is unbalanced.
 Normal bone is constantly being remodeled by osteoclasts absorbing and osteoblasts laying down new bone.
 During military training, for instance, the body cannot adapt fast enough, so the bone develops microfractures.
 If the activity persists, the bone eventually develops a fracture.
 When an abrupt change in physical activity occurs, there is about a 3-week lag before symptoms begin to manifest.
 It generally starts with pain after activity, and then the pain will last for progressively longer periods of time.

 Stress fractures account for about 20% of all sports medicine injuries, and runners who average more than 25 miles a week are considered high risk.
-Due to the repetitive nature of military training, stress fractures common in members of the military.
+Due to the repetitive nature of military training, stress fractures are common among members of the military.
 From 2009 to 2012, US military members had 5.69 stress fractures per 1000 person-years.
 In runners, stress fractures account for nearly 16% of all injuries.
 The most common stress fractures in decreasing order of occurrence are the tibia (23.6%), tarsal navicular (17.6%), metatarsals (16.2%), femur (6.6%), and pelvis (1.6%).
 These injuries are also more common in women.

 In addition to the intrinsic and extrinsic factors already noted, there are additional factors influencing stress fracture development.
 One factor is a neuromuscular hypothesis.
 Due to either muscle loss or fatigue, the muscles become increasingly less able to attenuate the forces applied through the bones.
 This results in higher peak stress and more microdamage.
 A study done on U.S. Naval Academy plebes showed those who lost the most weight over the shortest period were more likely to develop a stress fracture.
 The study was interesting because the authors used a dual-energy x-ray absorptiometry scan to measure body composition.
 Those who lost weight quickly lost, mainly muscle mass and not fat mass.
-The results of the study supporting the neuromuscular hypothesis.
+The results of the study support the neuromuscular hypothesis.

 Vitamin D is another potential factor influencing the development of stress fractures.
 In a prospective trial of Finnish military recruits, those who sustained a stress fracture had a lower average vitamin D concentration than those who did not.
 A level 1 randomized trial of female military recruits showed vitamin D supplementation might have prevented a significant percentage of trainees from developing a stress fracture.

 Wolff's law states that if a force is applied to a normal bone, the bone will respond by remodeling itself to become stronger.
-Osteocytes are the most common cells in bone and are considered the master orchestrator of both osteoclastic and osteoblastic function.
-Osteocytes through a dense dendritic network, respond to biomechanical stress.
+Osteocytes are the most common cells in bone and are considered the master orchestrator of both osteoclastic and osteoblastic functions.
+Osteocytes, through a dense dendritic network, respond to biomechanical stress.
 These cells secrete mediators that regulate osteoblast and osteoclast activity.
 It appears cyclic loading can cause the normal dendritic processes of osteocyte signaling to be compromised and thus leads to the impeding the physiological mechanisms of repair.
 Repetitive loading will stimulate osteoclasts to resorption at a faster rate than osteoblasts can form new bone.
 The normal cycle of remodeling takes 3 to 4 months.

 History and Physical

 Patients often present with an insidious onset of pain initially starting after activity.
-The pain progressively lasts longer and longer after a bout of exercise if the athlete continues training the pain will be present upon awakening the morning following a training activity.
+The pain progressively lasts longer and longer after a bout of exercise.
+If the athlete continues training, the pain will be present upon awakening the morning following a training activity.
 Additional information should be elicited while taking a history from the patient.
 Factors like investigating recent increases or changes in training, nutrition, assessing intrinsic and extrinsic risk factors, past medical history, and medications.

 Physical exam findings are limited.
 Patients typically have focal tenderness to palpation and occasional edema at the site of the suspected stress fracture.
 Clinical diagnostic tests are limited.
 The use of a tuning fork or low pulsed ultrasound to reproduce the pain has been described but is generally of moderate sensitivity and specificity.
 The “hop test” (having the patient hop on the affected limb) and fulcrum test (placing tension along a long bone with a suspected stress fracture) are commonly used but have not been well studied.
 On palpation, spot bony tenderness will be a feature in the majority of patients.
 Distal to middle third junctions in the tibia or over the 3rd and 4th metatarsal shafts are common areas that can be tender.

 Spondylolysis and spondylolisthesis are unique stress fractures and require a high index of suspicion.
 Spondylosis can be asymptomatic and may be found incidentally on lumbar films.
-If an athlete reports lower back pain, and spondylolysis is suspected, going into lumbar extension will increase the pain.
+If an athlete reports lower back pain and spondylolysis is suspected, going into lumbar extension will increase the pain.
 Having the patient flex one leg and extend the lower back (Stork test or single leg hyperextension test) is a common physical exam test for suspected spondylolysis; however, it is neither sensitive nor specific.
 Spondylolisthesis occurs when the pars defect does not heal, and there is a migration anterior of the vertebral body.

-The key to diagnosing a stress fracture is the history of rapidly increasing activity, gradually increasing pain with activity and a high clinical suspicion.
+The key to diagnosing a stress fracture is the history of rapidly increasing activity, gradually increasing pain with activity, and a high clinical suspicion.

 Plain films in spondylolysis are challenging.
 To best visualize the par, five views are needed.
 However, they can miss early changes.
 If the plain films are negative and the diagnosis is suspected, consider one of three additional modalities.
 Single-photon emission computerized tomography can help detect early changes.
 This modality will show stress reactions of the bone before the fracture is seen on plain films.
 If the results are negative, a fracture is very unlikely.
 A computed axial tomography scan can help evaluate occult fractures.
 It also can distinguish between bone healing and a fibrous union.
 Finally, magnetic resonance imaging can be of value in early detection.
 It also has the advantage of avoiding additional ionizing radiation.

 3 phase bone scans have also been used to image stress fractures.
 This modality utilizes a radioactive tracer.
 The tracer is taken up in areas of high bone turnover.
 It is highly specific, so if the scan is negative, there is no stress fracture.
 However, its sensitivity is not high.
 In the right clinical setting, it can be positive for a stress fracture.
 However, any medical condition causing turnover will also be positive.
 Conditions like cancer or osteomyelitis can produce similar imaging findings.
-It is not a helpful modality for follow up images.
+It is not a helpful modality for follow-up images.

 Computer tomography is another modality used to image stress fractures.
 It has a lower sensitivity than magnetic resonance imaging but is more readily available.
 It will result in higher radiation exposure than other imaging modalities.